What Is Hard Money?

 • Consideration: Private money lenders always want to know how they will be repaid.
 They will want to see a clear exit strategy from the borrower.
 Will the hard money loan be repaid via a refinance into a traditional bank loan, a sale of the property, the sale of a different property, or any other reasonable method?

-Hard Money Loans vs Mortgage
+Hard Money Loans vs Traditional Mortgage

 Hard Money Loans